k8gb-io/k8gb/docs/dynamic_geotags.md

  - Dynamic GeoTags simplify configuration but come with extra DNS queries per GSLB.
  - For most environments, this is not an issue.
  - For very large-scale or highly sensitive environments, use the mitigations above to prevent DNS overload.
- - For ExternalDNS-based edge DNS, Dynamic GeoTags are not supported; set `extGslbClustersGeoTags` explicitly.
+ - For ExternalDNS-based edge DNS, enable `k8gb.extDNSNsMerge` and a shared-owner NS ExternalDNS, or set `extGslbClustersGeoTags` explicitly.